 The best way to teach your kids about taxes using receipts is to let them buy something taxable and then use the receipt from that purchase to open a discussion about sales tax.
 For example, if your child purchases a video game at the cost of $25 and the sales tax is $1, explain to them that they would have to pay $26 for the item in total.
 Estimating sales tax while shopping for the item will be an important lesson in and of itself because if the child only has $25 to spend on the video game, they won’t have enough money to cover the sales tax.

-You can use this teaching moment to help your children understand that revenue from sales tax goes to fund things that benefit the entire community, such as park and recreation facilities, public transportation, and schools.
+You can use this teaching moment to help your children understand that the largest proportion of federal revenues comes from sales tax goes to fund things that benefit the entire community, such as park and recreation facilities, public transportation, and schools.
 Depending on the state in which you live, sales tax revenue might also fund local projects and supply aid to needy children and vulnerable populations.

 The Best Way to Teach Your Kids About Taxes Using an At-Home Income Tax System

-When it comes to teaching kids about how income tax works, you don’t need to make them help you with your income tax filing or bring them to your tax preparer’s office (though, we recommend that you consider doing that too).
+When it comes to the best way to teach your kids about taxes and how income tax works, you don’t need to make them help you with your income tax filing or bring them to your tax preparer’s office (though, we recommend that you consider doing that too).
 To start, however, like we always say, try and teach them about money and finance by using examples that they can relate to.

 Let’s say, for example, that your older teen has a desire to spend money on something rather expensive.
 Perhaps they want to share a limousine with their friends for prom.
-A great way to help them save money and teach them how income tax works is to collect an income tax from their allowance.
+Collecting an income tax from their allowance can be a great way to help to save money and one of the best way to teach your kids about taxes.

 When it comes time for the child to contribute their share of money to cover the price of the limousine for prom, you can return all of that “tax” money you collected in the form of a “tax refund.”
 It is essential to remind your child that this windfall comes from their own money, and it is not some gift.
 It is a simple and easy way to teach the child exactly how income tax works on the most basic level.